cristhian-munoz007/elba-blog/src/blogs/on-esg.md

 >Client *Dos Pinos* doesn't want us to buy bonds from its competitors.
 So we would screen every trade to make sure nobody's buying bonds from *Coronado*.

 This grew into ESG (Environmental, Social, Governance).
-And I was the person responsible for ESG Guidelines.
+And I was the person responsible for ESG when it came to Investment Guidelines tech.
 So the examples starting looking more like this:

 >Client *Dos Pinos* doesn't want us to buy bonds from companies that pollute.
 So we would screen every trade to make sure nobody's buying bonds from *Repsol* which is an oil company.

 Anyway the industry has thankfully evolved over the past few years, at least in Europe and U.S., and I've got a bit dettached.
-But if you're in the field you'll have an opinion:
+But if you're in the field you'll have an opinion.

+Lots of things are adjusted for censorship and don't apply anymore.

 - [On ESG: view from the inside](#on-esg-view-from-the-inside)